wp-plugins/rencontre/readme.txt

 * Easy administration with filtering members ;
 * Standalone, not depend on other services ;

-available languages : FR, US, ES (thanks to Sanjay Gandhi).
+available languages : FR, US, ES (thanks to Sanjay Gandhi), DA (thanks to C-FR.net).

 == Installation ==